Who We Are And What We Do

 – welcomed clampdown by FATF (Financial Action Task force) on money laundering

-As part of the European Union, Gibraltar implements all relevant EU directives, and the Financial Services Commission (http://www.fsc.gi/) established in 1989 as an independent statutory body, provides strong investor protection in relation to banking, insurance, fund management, financial services.
-It matches UK standards in financial regulation and supervision.
+The Financial Services Commission (http://www.fsc.gi/) was established in 1989 as an independent statutory body, provides strong investor protection in relation to banking, insurance, fund management, financial services and matches UK standards in financial regulation and supervision.